-Paramount considers its executive officers to be the five NEOs, as well as John Williams, the Executive Vice President, Kaybob and Garth Stotts, the Executive Vice President, Development and Reserves.
+Paramount considers its executive officers to be the five NEOs, as well as Bernard Lee, Executive Vice President, Finance and John Williams, Executive Vice President, Kaybob.
 None of these officers are women.
-Paramount believes that all employees, including its executive officers, should be hired and promoted based soley on their professional qualifications, accomplishments and merit.
+Paramount believes that all employees, including its executive officers, should be hired and promoted based solely on their professional qualifications, accomplishments and merit.
 Accordingly, the level of representation of women in executive officer positions is not specifically considered in making executive officer appointments and Paramount has not adopted a target regarding women in executive officer positions.